What happens when an imp’s network connection changes, it sleeps, or is power-cycled

 ACTIVE OFFLINE If the imp is using WiFi, this is turned off, providing substantial power savings compared to the other active modes.
 Squirrel execution continues.

-GET SQUIRREL #2 The imp has no Squirrel code, running Squirrel code has generated a runtime error, or impOS has received a ‘reload’ message from the server.
+GET SQUIRREL #2 The imp has no Squirrel code, its running Squirrel code has generated a runtime error, or impOS has received a ‘reload’ message from the server.
 In these cases, impOS attempts to connect (if it isn’t connected already) and download a fresh Squirrel program.
 If it does so within one minute, it proceeds to SNOOZE.

 SUSPENDED CONNECTING The imp is not connected to the server (though WiFi may be powered up, if that is the connection mode) and Squirrel execution is suspended.